elasticpath/elasticpath-dev/apps/self-managed-composer/self-managed/composer/builder/integrations/overview.md

 ## Deploying an integration

 Once an integration has been [published](#publishing-an-integration), an instance of the integration can be configured and deployed to a customer.

-You can also enable your customers to deploy integrations themselves, using [Integration Hub](/self-managed/composer/integration-hub/integrations-hub).

 ## Viewing deployed integrations